Causes and Diagnoses

 Causes and Diagnoses of Interstitial Cystitis

-The exact cause of interstitial cystitis is currently not known, but researches suspect the following conditions play a role:
+The exact cause of interstitial cystitis is currently not known, but researchers suspect the following conditions play a role:

 - Damage to the epithelium, or lining of the bladder